openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 The way battery savings is implemented greatly depends on the phone's brand, model and/or OS version.
 Because of this it is almost impossible to give instructions to properly set battery savings for your setup.
 Experiment on what settings work best for you.
 For additional information, see also Don't kill my app

-### Pump unreachable alerts several times a day or at night.
+## Pump unreachable alerts several times a day or at night.

 Your phone may be suspending AAPS services or even Bluetooth causing it to loose connection to RL (see battery savings) Consider configuring unreachable alerts to 120 minutes by going to the top right-hand side three-dot menu, selecting Preferences->Local Alerts->Pump unreachable threshold [min].

-### My problem is not listed here.

-Join our Discord channel and ask for help.https://discord.gg/un2ChUushY Report your issue on GitHub

-### My problem is not listed here but I found the solution

-Join our Discord channel and share this information : https://discord.gg/un2ChUushY Remind us to add your solution to this list.

-### Where can I delete treatments in AAPS v3 ?
+## Where can I delete treatments in AAPS v3 ?

 3 dots menu, select treatements, then 3 dots menu again and you have different options available.

-### Configuring and Using the NSClient remote app
+## Configuring and Using the NSClient remote app

 AAPS can be monitored and controlled remotely via the NSClient app and optionally via the associated Wear app running on Android Wear watches.
 Note that the NSClient (remote) app is distinct from the NSClient configuration in AAPS, and the NSClient (remote) Wear app is distinct from the AAPS Wear app--for clarity the remote apps will be referred to as 'NSClient remote' and 'NSClient remote Wear' apps.